eums/website/whats-on/index.markdown

 We know that sometimes there is a lot to think about when attending a classical concert, especially if it is your first, so we have compiled a list of [frequently asked questions](/concert-faqs/).

+You can also [like our facebook page](https://www.facebook.com/ed.music.society) for updates about our events and other information.